Braces treatment in Singapore

 Do I need to have my teeth extracted if I wear braces/ Invisalign?

-It depends.
-We try not to extract teeth unless we see a clear indication.
-Sometimes, teeth can be aligned without the need for extractions.
 On the other hand, in some situations, extraction is one of the means to get the space required to align crooked teeth properly and achieve a pleasant facial profile.
+Our dental specialists/dentists can assess the condition of your teeth during a scheduled consultation and advise you on the best course of action for your braces treatment journey in Singapore.

 My sibling has crooked teeth.
 Does this mean that I will also have crooked teeth too?

 It depends.
 Certain hereditary traits such as small or big teeth, missing teeth, jaw size and jaw growth problems have strong genetic links.
-However, there are also other factors involved such as thumb-sucking or pacifier sucking past a certain age, mouth breathing, early loss of primary (milk) teeth and trauma that lead to crowding and misalignment of teeth.
+However, other factors are involved, such as thumb-sucking or pacifier sucking past a certain age, mouth breathing, early loss of primary (milk) teeth and trauma that leads to crowding and misalignment of teeth.

 What should I take note of when having braces?